gayatrivenugopal/gayatrivtandon.github.io/about.markdown

 ---

-I am a learning professional who has transitioned from academia to the industry.<br>
+I am a learning professional who has transitioned from an academic to a corporate environment.
 I have worked as a university faculty for nearly ten years, with teaching expertise in the areas of programming and web technologies.
-I am experienced in cooperative learning and instructional designing strategies for learning and assessment.<br>
+I am experienced in cooperative learning techniques and instructional designing strategies for learning and assessment.<br>
-I am currently pursuing Ph.D. from Symbiosis International University in a topic that lies at the intersection of text accessibility, machine learning and natural language processing.
+I am currently pursuing Ph.D. from Symbiosis International University on Hindi lexical simplification, a topic that lies at the intersection of text accessibility, machine learning and natural language processing.
 I have published research papers in